CitrineInformatics/dft-input-gen/docs/src/module_reference/base.rst

 Base input generators
 +++++++++++++++++++++

-``dftinpgen`` implements some high-level interfaces to build DFT code-specific input generator classes from.
+``dftinputgen`` implements some high-level interfaces to build DFT code-specific input generator classes from.

 Base DFT input generator
 ========================

-The abstract :class:`DftInputGenerator <dftinpgen.base.DftInputGenerator>`
+The abstract :class:`DftInputGenerator <dftinputgen.base.DftInputGenerator>`
 class provides a common interface to model code-specific input generators.
 The input crystal structure must be an `ase.Atoms`_ object obtained via, e.g., using the `ase.io.read` module or other means.